-Provided that all the exploration data and information has been made available to South32 by no later than December 31 of each year, South32 must decide by the end of January of the following year whether; (i) to fund a further tranche of a minimum of \$10 million, or (ii) to withdraw and not provide any further annual funding.
-If the election to fund a further tranche is not made in January, South32 has until the end of March to exercise the option to form the LLC and make the subscription payment.
-If South32 elects to exercise the option, the Subscription Price less certain deductions for initial funding shall be paid in one tranche within 45 business days.
-Should South32 not make its annual minimum payment or elect to withdraw, the option will lapse and South32 will have no claim to ownership or the funds it had already spent.
+Provided that all the exploration data and information had been made available to South32 by no later than December 31 of each year, South32 had to decide by the end of January of the following year whether; (i) to fund a further tranche of a minimum of \$10 million, or (ii) to withdraw and not provide any further annual funding.

 The option payment for the first year was paid by South32 in April 2017 and expended on the Year 1 exploration program at the Bornite Project.
 Early in December 2017, South32 committed to fund the \$10 million 2018 program for the Bornite Project.
-The funds, which represent the second tranche, maintain the Option Agreement in good standing, and were fully received on January 24, 2018.
+The funds, which represent the second tranche, maintained the Option Agreement in good standing, and were fully received on January 24, 2018.
 An additional \$0.80 million was received during the year ended November 30, 2018 from South32 as an advance on the year three funding.

 On January 31, 2019, we announced the 2019 program and budgets with South32 committing to fund the \$9.2 million budget for the Bornite Project.
-The funds, which represent the third and final tranche, maintains the Option Agreement in good standing, and will be received on or before February 12, 2019.
+The funds, which represent the third and final tranche, maintained the Option Agreement in good standing, and were fully received during the quarter ended February 28, 2019.